openlab-at-city-tech/openlab/wp-content/plugins/advanced-sidebar-menu/readme.txt

 Yes.
 Based on whatever page, post or category you are on, the menu will change automatically to display the current parents and children.

 == Changelog ==
+= 9.4.1 =
+* Dropped support for PHP 7.0 in favor of 7.2.
+* Bumped minimum supported WordPress version to 6.0.0.
+* Improved block preview link handling.
+* Required PRO version 9.1.8+.

+= 9.3.4 =
+* Passed block attributes and supports to JavaScript as well as PHP.
+* Fixed issues with block previews in WordPress 6.4.
+* Fixed issues with widget transformations in WordPress 6.4.
+* Improved styles of legacy widget's info panel.
+* Updated PHPStan level to 8 and fixed all warnings.

+= 9.3.3 =
+* Fixed issue with blocks loading in WordPress 6.4.
+* Tested to WordPress 6.4.1.

+= 9.3.2 =
+* Fixed deployignore configurations.

+= 9.3.1 =
+* Improved select input styles in widget settings.
+* Introduced 'advanced-sidebar-menu/scripts/admin-scripts' action.
+* Aligned supported browsers with WordPress core.
+* Updated the Node to version 18.
+* Fixed all ESLint and Stylelint notices.
+* Loosely a requirement for PRO version 9.3.0.

+= 9.3.0 =
+* Modernized legacy widget JS and CSS into the Webpack structure.
+* Reduce bundle size of admin resources.
+* Renamed CSS files with the "advanced-sidebar-menu" prefix.
+* Added support for collapsing info panels on page builders and theme customizers.
+* Updated the block `apiVersion` to "3".
+* Tested to WordPress 6.3.2.
+* Greatly improved widgets styles in Beaver Builder and Elementor.

+= 9.2.1 =
+* Introduced transform legacy widgets to blocks prompts.
+* Moved configurations to the root of the plugin and general modernization.
+* Made "Go PRO" callouts more tasteful and less intrusive.
+* Improved styles of the info panels in widgets and blocks.
+* Improved styles of buttons and fields in Beaver Builder.
+* Updated WP-PHPCS to version 3 and fixed all warnings.

+= 9.1.0 =
+* Separated the exclude pages/categories field into a filterable component.
+* Updated links to various documentation.
+* Added default values to most block attributes.
+* Updated block attribute TS definitions to accurately reflect default values.
+* Updated TS to version 5.
+* Updated PHPCS scanning to version 3 of WP PHPCS standards.
+* Loosely update the minimum requirement for PRO to version 9.2.0.

+= 9.0.11 =
+* Changed default limit of child pages to 200 instead of 100.
+* Simplified and improved the `List_Pages::parse_args` method.
+* Added links to documentation in the plugins list.
+* Tested to WordPress core 6.3.1.

+= 9.0.10 =
+* Fixed compatibility with Jetpack widget visibility.
+* Included the screen and section information in ErrorBoundary data.
+* Improved static analysis testing.
+* Improved unit testing for WordPress 5.8.
+* Tested to WordPress core 6.3.0.

 = 9.0.9 =
 * Fixed conflict with [Stackable WordPress plugin](https://wordpress.org/plugins/stackable-ultimate-gutenberg-blocks/) in the theme customizer.
 * Improved block script reliability.